getlantern/lanternsdk-android/README.md

 # Lantern SDK for Android
-The Lantern SDK enables developers to embed Lantern into Android applications, offering censorship circumvention capabilities for any network APIs that respect the default ProxySelector.
-The SDK integrates with Lantern’s core proxying functionality while offering a Kotlin-friendly API for easy integration.
+The Lantern SDK provides a way for developers and third parties to integrate Lantern and access its infrastructure for censorship circumvention.
+The SDK is designed to work with network APIs that respect the default ProxySelector.
+It integrates with Lantern’s core proxying functionality and offers a Kotlin-friendly API for easy integration.

 ## Overview

 - [lantern](lantern): The core Go logic for configuring and launching Lantern (via Flashlight)
 - [sdk](sdk): The SDK module that wraps the Go functions in a Kotlin-friendly interface
-- [example](example): Demonstrates how to integrate the Lantern SDK in an actual Android application.
+- [example](example): Demonstrates how to integrate the Lantern SDK in an actual Android application

 ## Getting Started